g-leech/argmin-gravitas/_posts/2021-03-01-the-true-sceptic.markdown

 I have something on all of you.
 In university I knew an _actual_ sceptic.
 Not a "fucking-love-science" atheist; not a special-case <a href="{{redd}}">doubting Thomas</a>.
 No: A full blown _we do not know if there is a world_ <a href="{{rad}}">radical</a>.
 The most seriously philosophical person I will ever meet.

 I found this extremely engaging, because I was trying to be the kind of person who strictly followed argument, who had philosophy as the centre of their life.
 I never took on radical scepticism as a full belief (or a full absence).
-But it still helped me: it was an exposé of the lack of justification for most things I saw around me - no matter how intimidating or high status.
+But it still helped me: it exposed the lack of justification for most things I saw around me - no matter how intimidating or high status.
 Most people start with a protective <a href="{{scott}}">epistemic helplessness</a> (in the positive sense of not treating any single argument you can't immediately counter as coercive).
 I had to learn it.
 I gave up on certainty, on certain useless definitions of knowledge, and on armchair inquiry.
 I am now glad of it.

 If meeting such a person - if realising that a common kind of philosophy cannot answer the sceptical paradoxes - doesn't cure you of a naive relationship with philosophy, nothing will.